colossus9/colossus9.github.io/content.md

 We work to reduce and prevent technical debt by automating where possible, and we do our due diligence to ensure the value of what we are working on can be realized by the business.
 This work includes (but is not limited to) individual technical contributions (writing code, building SDLC pipelines), holding architectural reviews with management, presenting deep technical material at a high level to both peers and management, and speaking directly to customers about solutions.

 I have two outstanding children under 5 and a lovely wife in the educational field that I am immensely proud of.
 They have been hugely supportive of me as I have traveled the world and worked with people from all backgrounds to talk about adapting or transforming their workflows, including the adoption of DevOps/ChatOps.
+My line of thinking is definitely broadened and empowered with the perspectives they provide me.
+Understanding how my children learn and being involved with my wife's classroom sheds light on the potential that can be accomplished with effective communication.

+I have never been very active on social media due to the fact I enjoy talking directly to folks or prefer writing technical content for distribution, although I am open to the idea.
+I have an optimistic outlook on work and personal items and enjoy looking for ways to make life better for both.

 ## Ask Me...